COMP3220/2020S1/assignments/a1/Assignment1.md

 * *list_sentences*: The list of sentences.
 * *list_of_stems*: The list of important stems that is used to compute the Jaccard similarity.
-* *threshold*: The threshold that is used to compute the adjacency matrix.
+* *threshold*: The threshold that is used to compute the transition matrix.
 * *damping_factor*: The damping factor.
 * *epsylon*: The value of epsylon used to determine when to stop the PageRank algorithm.
 See the lecture notes and related workshop for details.

-### 5. Implement the summarisation system
+### 5. Compute the summarisation system

 Finally, you can now implement the summariser!
 Implement a function `summarise` that returns the *n* sentences with highest PageRank value.
 Make sure that the list of sentences is returned in the same order as they appear in the original list.
 The input arguments are:

 * *text*: The text of the document.
 This is a string that has multiple sentences.
 You need to split the text into sentences using NLTK, and pass the list to the other functions that you have implemented in the previous tasks in order to determine the PageRank.
 * *list_of_stems*: The list of important stems used for the Jaccard similarity.
 * *N*: The number of sentences to return in the summary.
 If *N* is larger than the total number of sentences, then the system returns the original list (and it would be a useless summary).
-* *threshold*: The threshold used to determine the adjacency matrix.
+* *threshold*: The threshold used to determine the transition matrix.
 * *damping_factor*: The damping factor used to compute the PageRank.
 * *epsylon*: The value of epsylon to determine when to stop the PageRank algorithm.